the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

 Creates a table per concrete Entity Class
    * How we insert/retrieve employee data will not change due to inheritance type used

+Therefore, two tables are created
+FULL_TIME_EMPLOYEE
+PART_TIME_EMPLOYEE

+Employees are retrieved using Union of these two tables.
+Problem: Common columns are repeated, large no of subclasses can cause performance issues